NHSDigital/electronic-prescription-service-api/README.md

 There are further `make` commands that help alias some functionality during development.

 #### Common commands
 Common commands needed for development can be run by running the default `make` command.
-This ouputs to `build.log` and runs the following targets:
+This outputs to `build.log` and runs the following targets:

  * `clean` -- Removes the output from the build and release commands
  * `install` -- Installs package dependencies for all components